junchangwang/CUBIT/README.md

 How to replicate the DBx1000 and DuckDB experiments?
 ----------------------------------------------

-Our changes to DBx1000 and DuckDB are maintained as submodules of this repository.
-You can download the contents of both CUBIT-powered DBx1000 and DuckDB explicitly by using the command:
+Our changes to DBx1000 and DuckDB are maintained as submodules of this repository (The DuckDB submodule is currently under code reorganization and will be publicly available soon.)
+You can download the contents of CUBIT-powered DBx1000 explicitly by using the command:

 ```
 git submodule update --init --recursive